Inserting Tables with Outareas into MS Word

 To insert the Outarea of an Excel table into a Word document:

-1. Open the cockpit.
+Open the cockpit.

-2. Click the desired Word document in the cockpit or choose MS Word | Open Word file in the menu of the three dots icon:
+Click the desired Word document in the cockpit or choose MS Word | Open Word file in the menu of the three dots icon:

-Opening a Word file from the cockpit
+Opening a Word file from the Cockpit

-3. Place the cursor at the desired position in the Word document.
+Place the cursor at the desired position in the Word document.

-4. In the Word ribbon, click Insert table:
+In the Word ribbon, click Insert Table:

 Inserting tables and/or diagrams using the Word ribbon

-The Insert table menu is displayed:
+The Table configuration dialog is displayed:

-5. Configure the dialog and click Save.
+Configure the dialog (see following sections) and click Save.

-Options in the 'Insert Table' Dialog
+Options in the 'Table configuration' Dialog

 Name